Lutheranism in Utah

 The Rev. F. E. Schumann became the pastor of this church, St. John’s, in 1926, coming from Syracuse, New York, with his bride, who assisted him greatly during the nineteen years of his pastorate, which ended in 1945.

 He served with marked success.
 During this period, the greatest progress was made at home, and in the establishment of new congregations and mission places.
 On December 1, 1929, Pastor Schumann took over the Icelandic Lutheran Church in Spanish Fork.
-On December 14, 1930, the Rev. Bunde Skov, became the first resident pastor in Provo, also taking charge of the congregation in Spanish fork.
+On December 14, 1930, the Rev. Bunde Skov, became the first resident pastor in Provo, also taking charge of the congregation in Spanish Fork.

 In February 1931, Pastor Schumann began work in Murray by instructing a family of ten in their home.
 This group grew so that in July 1931, public services were begun in the Methodist church building in Murray.
-In the meantime, work was also begun in Ogden which the Rev. E. C. Schmidt, candidate from Concordia Seminary, St. Louis Missouri, took over as the first resident pastor in August 1931.
+In the meantime, work was also begun in Ogden where the Rev. E. C. Schmidt, a candidate from Concordia Seminary, St. Louis Missouri, took over as the first resident pastor in August 1931.
 Through radio broadcasts in 1927 and 1928 contacts were made in Logan.
-On August 29, 1932, Pastor John Feiertag, graduate from.
-Concordia Seminary came to Murray to take over that field as the first resident pastor.
+On August 29, 1932, Pastor John Feiertag, a graduate of Concordia Seminary came to Murray to take over that field as the first resident pastor.

-Because of the aggressive mission activity of the church during this time an assistant, Rev. Paul Hansen, was employed to serve the congregation for a time in its activity in Utah and western Wyoming.
+Because of the aggressive mission activity of the church during this time an assistant, Rev. Paul Hansen was employed to serve the congregation for a time in its activity in Utah and western Wyoming.
 Later, Pastor Hansen served the Ogden Church until he entered the Army as a chaplain during World War II.

 July 1935 marked the reopening of the Christian Day School that had been closed in 1918.
 Mr. Raymond Mueller of Seward, Nebraska, was called to serve as the teacher and principal.
 With this school the Christian Day School system of our church was again firmly established in Utah, and, at one time, schools were operating in Salt Lake City, Ogden, Murray, and Provo.